marobo/registration/README.md

 mv js path/to/your/static/js
 ```

-Adding those line bellow to your `project/urls.py` :
+Adding those line below to your `project/urls.py` :

 ```
 from django.conf.urls import include